What you need to know about Zika

 July 8, 2016: Health officials report first Zika-related death in the continental US

-Utah health officials report an elderly patient who died in June was the first Zika-related death in the continental United States.
+Utah health officials report that a 73-year-old man who died in June was the first Zika-related death in the continental United States.
 Lab results confirming the unidentified individual was infected with the virus were not available until after the person died.
-The Utah resident had traveled to a country where the virus is circulating and had an undisclosed underlying medical condition.
+The Utah resident was immunocompromised due to prostate cancer.
+He was infected with the virus while traveling to Mexico, where the virus is circulating.

 June 16, 2016: CDC reports six Zika-infected babies in the US